playermissile/dli_tutorial/index.rst

 Interlude: A Player/Missile Graphics Refresher
 --------------------------------------------------

-Player/Missile graphics are the sprite system provided by the GTIA: independently positioned overlays on the playfield graphics that don't disturb the playfield.
+Player/Missile Graphics is the sprite system provided by the GTIA: independently positioned overlays on the playfield graphics that don't disturb the playfield.

-.. note:: the word *sprite* in this sense wasn't in use when the Atari was designed, and `several <https://graphics.fandom.com/wiki/Sprite>`_ `sources <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`_ `claim <http://groups.google.com/group/comp.sys.ti/msg/73e2451bcae4d91a>`_ that it was coined by the designers of the Texas Instrument TI 9918 graphics chip at about the same timeframe.
+.. note:: the word *sprite* in this sense wasn't in use when the Atari was designed, and `several <https://graphics.fandom.com/wiki/Sprite>`_ `sources <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`_ `claim <http://groups.google.com/group/comp.sys.ti/msg/73e2451bcae4d91a>`_ that it was coined by the designers of the Texas Instruments TI 9918 graphics chip at about the same timeframe.

 The GTIA provides 4 players with independent colors (from each other or the playfield) and 4 missiles with colors matching their respective player, or the